 Here are some available resources on Title II of the ADA that might be helpful.

 If you have a question about your Title II and the Americans with Disabilities Act, call the Great Lakes ADA Center: (800) 949-4232.

-The ADA National Network offers free online training for people wanting to learn about TItle II of the ADA.
-Below are the links to online courses and archived webinars.
+The ADA National Network offers free online training for people wanting to learn about Title II of the ADA.

 ADA Title II Tutorial - a self-paced online course that covers Title II of the Americans with Disabilities Act.
 As of January 6, 2022, the Southeast ADA Center charges a $5.00 administrative fee to enroll in this course.

 ADA Coordinator Training Certification Program - The Great Plains ADA Center provides an online training program for individuals interested in increasing their knowledge about the Title II of the ADA and the responsibilities of the ADA Coordinator.

 National ADA Symposium - The Great Plains ADA Center hosts an annual training conference on the Americans with Disabilities Act.
 Many of the sessions focus on the "ADA Coordinator" and Title II of the ADA.
 In 2022, the Symposium will be entirely virtual.

 The Great Lakes ADA Center maintains an archive of the sessions in their various webinar series.
 Here are several on Title II of the ADA.

 The ADA in Small Cities and Towns - "This session will look at the ADA requirements for town facilities, communications with the public, and policies and procedures governing town programs, services, and activities.
 How to engage the local community will also be discussed."